mss226/A03/README.md

 # A03

 **Branch** -  A branch allows a developer to continue working without affecting their other work.
-It is meant to isolate their work and can be thought of a different path.
+It is meant to isolate their work and can be thought of a different path. <br />
-**Clone** - A clone lets you create an exact copy of a repository **Commit** - A commit is simply a revision to your work **Fetch** - has you local git workspace to retrieve meta data, it doesnot trasnfer any files or data **GIT** - version control system
+**Clone** - A clone lets you create an exact copy of a repository. <br />
+**Commit** - A commit is simply a revision to your work **Fetch** - has you local git workspace to retrieve meta data, it doesnot trasnfer any files or data **GIT** - version control system